 test-xsv.command-name, for example).
 This is to avoid conflicting with apps defined by other installed snaps.

-If your application is intended to run as a service you simply add the line
+If your application is intended to run as a service you must add the line

 daemon: simple after the command keyword.
 This will automatically keep the service running on install, update and reboot.